What is Variable in Python?

 - Python Variables are always assigned using the equal to sign followed by the value of the variable.

 A variable in Python is created as soon as we assign a value to it.
-Python also does not require specifying the data type of the variable unlike other programming languages.
+Python also does not require specifying the data type of the variable, unlike other commonly used programming languages.

 Assigning Values to Python Variables